Vega-project/atlas-tlusty-launcher/README.md

-# tlusty-kurucz-launcher
+# atlas-kurucz-launcher

-As core of Protmag project, we need to have both scientifically approven models of stellar atmospheres - Kurucz and Tlusty, unified into one launchable application, also producing synthetic spectrum using Synspec as part of it.
+As core of Protmag project, we need to have both scientifically approven models of stellar atmospheres - Atlas and Tlusty, unified into one launchable application, also producing synthetic spectrum using Synspec as part of it.

 So far project is part of intra-company incubator, slowly going public.